microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// for use by the current process.
 If multiple packages meet the criteria the best
 /// candidate is selected.
 ///
-/// If called multiple times the parameters must be compatible with the framework packcage
+/// If called multiple times the parameters must be compatible with the framework package
 /// resolved by the first initialization call (i.e. the framework package currently in use).
 /// If the request is not compatible with the framework package currently in use
 /// the API fails and an error is returned.